-Non-duplication and Links with Existing Bodies
+★ Non-duplication and Links with Existing Bodies

-Local & Regional Voices build on and leverage existing approaches wherever arrangements.
+Local & Regional Voices build on and leverage existing approaches wherever possible, with adaptation and evolution as needed to improve the arrangements.
 Voices link to other existing bodies, not duplicate or undermine their roles.